-Of course and as with other Made For iPhone hearing aids on this list, connectivity to Android and other devices has to be done with a streamer.
-While this will probably change for Android phones this year, connectivity to other Bluetooth enabled devices will always be through a streamer.
+Of course and as with other Made For iPhone hearing aids on this list, connectivity to other devices has to be done with a streamer.
+While this has changed for Android phones this year, connectivity to other Bluetooth enabled devices will always be through a streamer.
 Some people may see this as a disadvantage.
 Finally, the rechargeable version doesn't have a telecoil, however, you can get access to loop systems with the extra Multi MIc accessory if you want that.

 The Phonak Marvel